Course Syllabus

 Exams

 The midterm and final exams will be a timed in-class open-book examination.
 Questions will include both coding exercises as well as essay questions (on the course materials).
 All exams will be considered individual work with no inter-personal communication.
-Please see Academic Integrity below.
+Please see Academic Integrity and AI Policy below.

 Course Website